Herdic Phaeton Company: History

 Following the expansion of the Herdic chariot routes, the Herdic Phaeton Company received a permit to expand its stables in 1886.

 Despite the expansion, the Herdic Phaeton Company began its decline in the years following 1886.
 By 1887 the Herdic Phaeton Company began to discontinue parts of its original lines as it struggled to compete with the Columbia Railway Company.

 The Herdic Phaeton Company go on to serve the public for the next decade until Commodore Potts, the company's principal stockholder, died in 1896.
 Immediately thereafter, the Herdic Phaeton Company officially and indefinitely ceased its operations.

 The Herdics were still run by the Metropolitan Coach Company after to dissolution of the Herdic Phaeton Company, but they were eventually phased out when the Metropolitan Coach Company began operating buses powered by gasoline motors in 1909.

-Photo of a Herdic Omnibus and gingerbread waiting station at Lafayette Square in 1891.

 Two of the company's waiting stations, nicknamed "herdics", still exist on the Capitol grounds near the East Front.